Joshua Key (soldier): First hearing at Canada's Immigration and Refugee Board

-Negative IRB decision: Oct 20, 2006
+Negative IRB decision: October 20, 2006

-He had a hearing at Canada's Immigration and Refugee Board (IRB), represented by Jeffry House, but the Board rendered a negative decision on Oct 20, 2006.
+He had a hearing at Canada's Immigration and Refugee Board (IRB), represented by Jeffry House, but the Board rendered a negative decision on October 20, 2006.
 He appealed to the Federal Court.

 Successful appeal: Canada's Federal Court Ruling of July 4, 2008

-On July 4, 2008, Joshua Key won a Federal Court appeal forcing the IRB to re-examine his claim for refugee status in Canada.
+On July 4, 2008, Key won a Federal Court appeal forcing the IRB to re-examine his claim for refugee status in Canada.

 The IRB was ordered to take another look at Key's failed bid for asylum in an unprecedented court ruling that could affect scores of other U.S. soldiers, now in Canada, who have refused to fight in Iraq.
 In the decision the Federal Court found the IRB made mistakes in turning down Joshua Key's claim for asylum.

 While the earlier board deemed him credible, it declined his claim for refugee status on the grounds he was not required to systematically commit war crimes.
 The earlier board rulings deemed that it was not important enough that he had to violate the Geneva Conventions.
 Federal Court Justice Robert Barnes disagreed with that earlier analysis.
 "Officially condoned military misconduct falling well short of a war crime may support a claim to refugee protection," Barnes wrote.
 Military action that "systematically degrades, abuses or humiliates" either combatants or non-combatants could provide such support, he said.

 Prior to Justice Barnes' ruling, and after turning down several similar asylum claims, the refugee board had consistently held that the United States is a democracy, which affords deserters due judicial process.
 However, the Federal Court said the board should hear evidence on whether deserters can rely on the American government to treat them fairly regardless of its status as a democracy.

 On July 14, 2008, a Los Angeles Times editorial referred to the July 4 ruling from Canada's Federal Court with these words: